mschwerhoff/pp20-terminology/terminology.md

 :   CISC (complex instruction set computer) and RISC (reduced instruction set computer) are two fundamental CPU architecture models.
 Classical RISC is easier to study, since simpler: e.g. RISC instructions can only work on registers, and reading/writing memory are separate instructions.

 concurrency
-:   Parallelism that requires reasoning about and managing shared resources.
+:   Dealing with multiple things at the same time (as opposed to parallelism: doing multiple things at the same time).
+Reasoning about and managing shared resources.
 Often used interchangeably with parallelism.

 context switch
 :   Given a computation unit (CPU), a context switch denotes the action of switching the unit from one computation to another.
 Typically refers to switching between processes, but can also refer to switching between threads.
 Depending on the size of the context ("large" for a process, "small" for thread), a context switch might be computationally expensive, i.e. require comparably much CPU time.